aprokopenko/justcustomfields/readme.txt

 * Date Picker
 * Simple Media (files and images upload)
 * Table
-* Fields Collection (several fields grouping)
+* Fields Collection (repeatable fields groups)
 * Related Content (to set relation to another Post/Page or Custom Post Type)

 Starting from v2.0 we have different options to save plugin configuration:

 * Ability to set Fields Settings global if you have MultiSite.
 So you can set them once, without copying all settings to every new site.
-* Ability to save Fields Settings to file system.
-Directly in the theme.
+* Ability to save Fields Settings to file system (inside theme or wp-content folder).
 We expect this option will be popular among the developers.
 It will be much easier to move your fields settings between site versions (dev/production).

 Starting from v2.2: